-MABI Robotic proudly presents its highly specialized portfolio of milling robots, linear axes and rotary tilt tables equipped with secondary encoders on all axes.
+MABI Robotic is proud to present its highly specialized portfolio of milling robots, linear axes and rotary swivel tables, which are equipped with secondary encoders on all axes.

-The consistently high accuracy that has become standard at MABI Robotic has allowed us to appeal to numerous companies looking for more precise solutions.
+The consistently high accuracy of MABI robot arms appealed to numerous companies looking for more precise automation solutions.

-The continuous expansion and improvement of our product range is based on the valuable feedback and specific requirements of our customers.
-This allows us to cover a wider range of applications and always offer you the most suitable product for your individual project.
+The continuous expansion and improvement of the portfolio is based on valuable feedback and the specific requirements of customers.
+This enables MABI Robotic to cover a wider range of applications for industrial robotic arms and always offer the most suitable product for individual projects.

 The MABI robot arm was developed for milling processes and should therefore have a high level of accuracy.
 Milling robots from other manufacturers are often converted standard products, which is why they lag behind in terms of accuracy and rigidity.
 The milling robots from the MAX series are designed to absorb the process forces of milling operations.
 When compared with similar robots, the differences lie primarily in the high-precision kinematics, the increased rigidity, the use of secondary encoders and the CNC control.
 Another difference lies in the factory calibration with a measurement protocol specially developed for the milling robots.
 The system can also be supplied "ready to run".